The Ballad of Zeke & Tall Guy

-I wasn’t interested in more vet bills, I wasn’t interested in spending more money on pet food, and I especially wasn’t interested in picking up twice as much dog poop.
+I wasn’t interested in more vet bills.
+I wasn’t interested in spending more money on dog food.
+I especially wasn’t interested in picking up twice as much dog poop.
 Besides, Spotty Dog was a good pupper.
 She was more than capable of providing all the dogness I needed.

 Jane knew that I’d always wanted a yellow Lab.
 I’d talked about getting one every now and then, most recently right before we’d adopted Spotty.
 I’d plead my case that although $1500 was a lot of money for a dog, a yellow Lab would certainly be worth it.
 Labs are beautiful, intelligent, gentle dogs.
 Perfect for a family with young children.
 Some people have a dream house or a dream car.
 I had a dream dog.